liip/drifter/docs/roles/python.rst

 Parameters
 ----------

--  **django\_root** : root directory of the Django project, default to the "root\_directory" variable defined in parameters.yml
+- **django_root** : root directory of the Django project, default to the "root_directory" variable defined in parameters.yml
--  **django\_version** : django version, the django version actually
-   installed is decided via the requirements, this is only to determine how to perform migrations, default to "1.8"

 Flask
 =====